-If you’ve been reading this blog for more than a week you know that the three of us like agriculture.
+If you’ve been reading this blog for more than a week you know that the we like agriculture.

 The world has structural issues with the food supply which won’t disappear soon.
 The age of farmers is ticking ever-higher, with average ages in the United States, Great Britain and Canada approaching 60, 60 and 55, respectively.

 Few of us “young folk” want to get down and dirty, but as Jim Rogers says, those that do are likely going to become rich.

 Since I aspire to be a farming junkie with a Maserati, I have been building relationships with entrepreneurs in the advanced farming space to engross myself in the industry.

 Through my digging, no pun intended, I have spoken with many snake oil salesmen and few, actual down-to-earth farmers who understand their products, and farming for that matter.
 Naturally some stand out from the crowd…

 My new friend Nate Storey, founder and CEO of Bright Agrotech, LLC, is one such guy.
 The following is part one of a conversation we had about his business and where he believes the industry is headed.
 Enjoy!